-Regarding the “Short-Term (Monthly) RA capacity costs” in the table immediately above, the Shell contract for RA capacity stemming from the 2007 RFP expired November 30, 2013.
-BVES filed its application for CPUC approval for its new Shell and EDF contracts in June 2013.
-While pursuing long-term contracts to replace the expiring Shell and EDF contracts, BVES conducted monthly competitive solicitations for RA capacity volumes to meet its RA requirement from a total of seven vendors.

-Solicitations for monthly system RA capacity occurred December 2013 through February 2015.

-The prices for the monthly system RA capacity were lower than prices for similar amounts of long-term system RA capacity, which is not uncommon for short term transactions.
-Although the CPUC approved the EDF and Shell contracts in December 2014, due to the timing of when the CAISO requires RA filings, BVES determined it would be most prudent to begin delivery of the RA in March of 2015.
-Monthly RA capacity purchases occurred in January and February 2015 until the new Shell RA capacity contract began deliveries in March 2015.
+With the pending expiration of the Shell (after January 2020) and EDF (after 2017) contracts, BVES began pursuing long and short-term resource adequacy products for its resource adequacy requirements in February 2020 and beyond.
+In April 2019, BVES began releasing periodic (primarily monthly) solicitations for resource adequacy capacity for 2020.
+In August 2020, BVES began releasing periodic solicitations for resource adequacy capacity for the remainder of 2020 and all of 2021.
+BVES was unable to secure resource adequacy capacity for 2020 but was able execute a short-term contract with Pacific Energy Advisors for January through May and November through December in 2021.
+Following continued solicitations, BVES executed two short-term contracts with Exelon Generation for June through July and August 2021 resource adequacy capacity and a short-term contract with Marin Clean Energy for resource adequacy capacity for January through June and October through December 2022.
+BVES continues to release solicitations to meet its resource adequacy requirements for 2021 through 2022.

-Capacity Contracts Prudently Administered
+C. Capacity Contracts Prudently Administered

-BVES monitors the compliance of Shell, the monthly supplier of capacity described above and EDF under the capacity contracts.
+BVES monitors the compliance of the short-term monthly suppliers of capacity described above under the capacity contracts.
 This activity generally includes (i) verifying that the suppliers are complying with contract terms, including any credit support and collateral requirements; (ii) verifying that billing and payments are accurate and consistent with the terms of the contract; (iii) reviewing interruptions of service and force majeure events, if any; (iv) renegotiating contract provisions as necessary due to changed circumstances or conditions; and (v) resolving disputes.

 Where BVES had discretion to control costs under the capacity contracts, it did so in a manner consistent with the objective of minimizing costs to BVES’ ratepayers.